CExA-project/dynk/README.md

 }
 ```

-This approach requires to replace the `Kokkos` namespace of the parallel construct and of the execution policy by `dynk`, and to perform according modifications (add the Boolean value as first argument for `parallel_for`, do not pass an execution space for `RangePolicy`).
+This approach requires to replace the `Kokkos` namespace of the parallel construct and of the execution policy by `dynk`, and to perform some modifications: add the Boolean value as first argument for `parallel_for`, do not pass an execution space for `RangePolicy`.
-Accessing the right View from a DualView is made with the `dynk::getViewAnonymous` function, which returns a Kokkos View in an `Kokkos::AnonymousSpace`.
+Accessing the right synchronized View from a DualView is made with the `dynk::getSyncedView` function (note that, compared with the wrapper approach, the function now takes a Boolean as argument); the return value is a Kokkos View with a `Kokkos::AnonymousSpace`.
 This type of View has no known memory space at compile time, it is defined by affectation dynamically during runtime.
 Please note that this feature, though available in the public Kokkos API, is *not documented*.
 Especially, such Views should only be used for kernels.